-Keep in mind that if you’re a modest publisher (not generating millions of visitors per month), the reality is that you are less likely to get an Ad Exchange account.
+Keep in mind that if you’re a modest publisher (not generating millions of visitors per month), the reality is that you’re less likely to get an Ad Exchange account.

-Don’t despair though, since we’re a certified Google partner; you can sign up to Ad Exchange with MonetizeMore to get access to this premium, top ad network, special features and most of all the potential for higher CPMs.
+Don’t worry though, since we are a certified Google partner; you can sign up to Ad Exchange with MonetizeMore to get access to this premium, top ad network, special features and most of all, the potential for higher CPMs.

-FAN allows publishers to optimize their mobile ad inventory monetization by granting them access to over 4 million global advertisers.
+FAN allows publishers to optimize their mobile ad inventory monetization through their audience network and direct sold ads.
+With FAN publishers gain access to over 4 million global advertisers.

-Facebook has further strengthened their position within mobile monetization with their Facebook Instant Articles project which allows publishers to utilize Facebook’s platform for content delivery and monetization with the FAN.
+Facebook has further strengthened their position within mobile monetization through their Facebook Instant Articles project which allows publishers to utilize Facebook’s platform for content delivery and monetization with the FAN.